Expert-reviewed resources and digital tools designed to transform your body, mind, and energy levels.

 Research indicates that Vitamin D aids in protecting the nervous system by regulating nerve growth and neurotrophic factors like nerve growth factor.

-5-Hormonal Fluctuations
+5-Hormonal Changes

 As highlighted in a recent research article, the Australasian Menopause Society notes that brain fog during menopause can result in difficulties with immediate focus, increased distractibility, misplacing items, and experiencing lapses in time perception.

-6-Increased Screen Time
+6-Excess Screen Time

-Electromagnetic radiation emitted by electronic devices such as computers, mobile phones, and tablets has been identified as a potential cause of brain fog.
 Studies have indicated that prolonged exposure to these devices, including smartphones, personal computers, and televisions, can have significant implications for mental health.
 This constant exposure has been linked to increased levels of stress and anxiety, as well as various sleep issues, affecting both children and adults alike.

 7-Pollution and Toxins